 Changing the diet is probably a good start, but the amount of calories taken in through modifying the diet can only get you so far.
 There is only one way to burn fat fast, and that’s exercise.
 Of course you knew that.
-The big question is what type of exercise is best for burning fat?
+The big question, often discussed by weight loss coaches, is what type of exercise is best for burning fat?

 Exercise for burning fat fast

 Fitness regimes can roughly be divided into cardio and strength training.